labsyspharm/harvardtissueatlas/_pages/data-overview.md

 ## VIEWING DATA ONLINE WITH MINERVA

 [MINERVA](https://github.com/labsyspharm/minerva-story/wiki) is a suite of software tools for visualizing, annotating and sharing large, multi-dimensional images in a browser using [digital docents](https://www.nature.com/articles/s41551-021-00789-8) and narration without the need to download the data.
-MINERVA enables interactive viewing and efficient annotation of data and can also display other types of data visualization.
-MINERVA does not require the installation of any software and is therefore secure; browsing is also anonymous.
-Nearly all HTA data are available as one of two types of MINERVA-based visualization.
+MINERVA enables interactive viewing and efficient data annotation.
+It can also display other types of data visualization.
+MINERVA does not require the installation of any software and browsing is anonymous.
+Nearly all HTA data are available as one of two types of MINERVA-based visualization, described below.

 ## DATA EXPLORATIONS

-[Data Explorations](https://www.tissue-atlas.org/data-explorations) are MINERVA stories that present high-level overviews of large datasets and make extensive use of narration and waypoints.
-They are intended to guide users through the complexities of a large dataset and analysis.
+[Data Explorations](https://www.tissue-atlas.org/data-explorations) are MINERVA stories that guide users through the complexities of a large dataset and analysis by making extensive use of narration and waypoints.
 We aim to develop at least one exploration per HTA publication or Atlas dataset.

 {%
     assign stories = site.data-cards